This information explains what to expect before, during, and after your bone marrow aspiration and biopsy procedure.Back to top

-- A little light-headed for a few minutes.
-This will go away.
-Don’t walk until the feeling goes away.
+- A little lightheaded (like you might faint).
+This usually goes away after a few minutes.
+Do not walk until the feeling goes away.

 - Numbness in your leg or foot on the side where you had the procedure.
 If this happens, tell your healthcare provider.
-Don’t try to stand up on your own.
-This usually goes away in a few minutes.
+This usually goes away after a few minutes.
+Do not try to stand up on your own until the numbness goes away.

-- If you stopped taking medications that thin your blood, ask your healthcare provider when you should start taking them again.
+- If you stopped taking your blood thinner medication, ask your healthcare provider when you should start taking it again.

-- Don’t shower, bathe, or go swimming for 24 hours after your procedure.
-After 24 hours, you can take a bath or shower and take off your bandage.
+- Do not shower, bathe, or go swimming for 24 hours after your procedure.
+After 24 hours, you can take a bath or shower and take off your bandage(s).

-- You may have bruising at the site for the next few days.
-This will appear to look black and blue and will clear up on its own.
+- You may have bruising at the area(s) where the bone marrow was taken.
+This will look black and blue for the next few days.
+The bruising will clear up on its own.